List of Planetary characters: Lord Blackstock

 Kevin Sack, also known as Lord Blackstock, is a Century Baby and the father of Jakita Wagner.
 He came of age in Africa, and at some point befriended the people of Opak-re, a technologically advanced society hidden deep in the African jungle.
 After returning to England as a young adult, he found that his family had purchased a noble title.
 Elijah Snow first met him during his expedition to Opak-re; with Blackstock's help, Snow gained entry into the city and befriended its citizens.
 He later fathered Jakita with Anaykah, a beautiful scientist from Opak-re (and originally Snow's lover).
 An ally of both Axel Brass and Elijah Snow, Blackstock is killed attempting to fight off the Bleed invaders.
-Blackstock is a metahuman Tarzan analogue, and the name is similar to Tarzan's own, Lord Greystoke.
+Blackstock is a metahuman Tarzan analogue, and the name is similar to Tarzan's own, Lord Greystoke; while his other name, Kevin Sack, is similar to Kevin Plunder, Marvel Comics' own Tarzan analogue.
 Snow did not think highly of Blackstock, referring to him as a "piece of crap" years after his death when telling Jakita about him.